Canterbury city walls: 17th–19th centuries

 In other parts of Canterbury, the city walls became used for promenades by the more fashionable citizens.
 The Dane John Gardens were built between 1790 and 1803 by Simmons in the south-east corner of the walls, remodelling the old castle motte, and incorporating the Roman bank and the medieval wall-walk into the design.
 The ownership of the land was disputed, and the park was taken into the control of the city shortly after its construction.

-West Gate continued to be used as the city gaol, resulting in it surviving the destruction of the other city gates.
-When the reformer John Howard visited the gaol in the mid-1770s, he noted that it contained a large day room for male and female prisoners and two small night rooms, but no courtyard for exercise.
-Prison reform became an important issue during the early 19th century, and the West Gate gaol was considered unsatisfactory, being condemned as dirty, cramped and insecure, resulting in the extension of the gaol into Pound Lane and the consequent dismantling of the adjacent city wall.
+West Gate continued to be used as the city jail, resulting in it surviving the destruction of the other city gates.
+When the reformer John Howard visited the jail in the mid-1770s, he noted that it contained a large day room for male and female prisoners and two small night rooms, but no courtyard for exercise.
+Prison reform became an important issue during the early 19th century, and the West Gate jail was considered unsatisfactory, being condemned as dirty, cramped and insecure, resulting in the extension of the jail into Pound Lane and the consequent dismantling of the adjacent city wall.
 There was a legal attempt to demolish the West Gate altogether in 1859, in order to allow the Wombwell Circus to march a parade of elephants into the city; the gatehouse was only saved by the casting vote of Canterbury's mayor.
 In 1865 the prison was closed and the West Gate became used first for the storage of archives and then as a museum.